quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 "don't do this".
 Would anyone ever use different QUIC streams like this?
 There is of course the further problem of classifying encrypted traffic.]

-As noted in section 4 of {{I-D.kuehlewind-quic-applicability}}, QUIC supports stream multiplexing within the same connection; i.e. on the same 5-tuple.
+As noted in section 4 of {{draft-kuehlewind-quic-applicability}}, QUIC supports stream multiplexing within the same connection; i.e. on the same 5-tuple.
 This provides several benefits, however at same time it prevents a 3GPP mobile network from working as previously described, because  there is no way to de-multiplex the